Holiday season: Spark joy, not a fire

 Keep an eye on candles

-Avoid burning candles near any combustible materials, such as wrapping paper or presents, holiday decorations or a tree skirt.
-Or play it safe and invest in flickering LED candles.
-For those who celebrate Hanukkah and Kwanzaa, you may also switch to electric menorahs and kinaras instead of traditional candles.
-But if you use traditional candles, ensure they’re placed on a non-flammable surface to catch melting wax.
+One of the most important holiday fire safety tips is to avoid burning candles near combustible materials, such as wrapping paper or presents, holiday decorations or a tree skirt.
+You can also invest in flickering LED candles, or for those celebrating Hanukkah and Kwanzaa, switch to electric menorahs and kinaras.

 Fireplace safety

-A fireplace can set a festive mood, but use a screen to prevent embers from drifting onto the floor or carpet.
-And never burn wrapping paper in the fireplace.
-The ink used on gift wrap could give off toxic fumes.
+A fireplace can set a festive mood, but for the sake of holiday fire prevention, always use a screen so embers don’t drift onto the floor or carpet.
+You should also never burn wrapping paper in the fireplace as the ink used on gift wrap could produce toxic fumes.
 That wrapping paper also burns quickly and intensely, which could result in a flash fire.

 Condo safety